roadiz/skeleton/README.md

 `/api/common_content` endpoint is meant to expose common data about your website.
 You can fetch this endpoint once in your website frontend, instead of embedding the same data in each web response.

+### Versioning

+Make sure your `.env` file does not contain any sensitive data as it must be added to your repository: `git add --force .env` in order to be overridden by `.env.local` file.
+Sensitive and local data must be filled in `.env.local` which is git-ignored.